unball/python_simulator/README.md

 # Simulator #

-Simulator is a open-source executable made with python language to simulate the field of **[UnBall team](http://equipeunball.com.br/)**, in order to make it possible test the vision and too test the strategy.
+Simulator is a open-source executable made with python language to simulate the field of **[UnBall team](http://equipeunball.com.br/)**, in order to make it possible test the vision and also test the strategy.

 -> Simulator was create using the libraries [Box-2D](https://github.com/pybox2d/pybox2d), [pygame](https://www.pygame.org/news) and [pygame-menu](https://github.com/ppizarror/pygame-menu).